gretkierewicz/dissertation/README.md

 ## Last changes

-### 16/05/2020
+### 17/05/2020

-- Employees / Removing unused fields
-- Cleanup
-- Employees / Missing migrations
-- Orders / Classes field gone write only.
-Added module and classes_name fields and urls for these
-- Removing unnecessary "supervisor" fields
-- Imports cleanup
+- Modules / FIX for PUT method and nested classes

 ### To be done: